 The TCK generator sources the test clock (TCK) signal required by the IEEE Std 1149.1 target(s) and the eTBC-internal test-control logic.
 The fundamental TCK frequency is produced by division of CLKIN.
-The divisor is programmable within a range of 1 to 128 in the configurationB register (bits 7-5, CDIV).
-The TCK output to the target(s) operate in free-running or gated modes.
+The divisor to be used is programmable within a range of 1 to 128 in the configurationB register (bits 7-5, CDIV).
+The TCK output to the target(s) can be operated in free-running or gated modes.
 The free-running mode toggles TCK continuously, based on CLKIN, while the gated mode operates the TCK only when required to move the target TAP state or to perform a run-test or scan operation.